 You’ve to dedicate a precise amount of time every day.
 Even if a few times, you’ve to work every day.
 This is the best possible approach and you will see results for sure.

 A strong passion for music will lead you, so don’t worry about any struggle.
 Playing guitar is fun, it’s beautiful and it will make you happy whatever is the level you reach, so relax and think about it much in therm of a funny moment.

-Also, don’t forget to play with other people as much than you can.
+Also, don’t forget to play with other people as much as you can.
 Try to search for a band, go to open mics, go to jam sessions.
-It doesn’t matter your level, what’s matter is sharing your passion for music with other people.
+It doesn’t matter your level, what matters is sharing your passion for music with other people.
 This will lead you far away and it will compensate every possible frustrating moment you could face during your path.

 Relax and enjoy the trip!

-I hope this article gave you some useful tip about starting to play guitar and remember: it’s all about passion and dedication, nothing else!
+I hope this article gave you some useful tips about starting to play guitar and remember: it’s all about passion and dedication, nothing else!

-If you’ve any questions you can always write me to: firstname.lastname@example.org
+If you’ve any questions you can always write to me to firstname.lastname@example.org